 How We Test Edge Support

-We thoroughly test each mattress we review.
+We thoroughly test each mattress we review, and award it an edge support score between 1 and 5 (with 5 indicating amazing edge support).
 Here’s a peek behind the curtain about how we assess a mattress’s edge support.

 Because not every person experiences edge support the same, it’s important to get a variety of perspectives when testing mattresses.
-That’s why both Marten and Elisa test the mattresses and share notes.
+That’s why multiple people test each mattress for edge support and share their notes.

-Next, Marten and Elisa take turns sleeping near the edge of the mattress.
-If either reviewer feels like they might roll off the side of the bed, they lower the edge support rating.
+Next, testers take turns lying down in every sleeping position near the edge of the mattress.
+If they feel like they might roll off the side of the bed, they lower the edge support rating.

 What Gives a Bed Good Edge Support?